andrewhunt21/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+    Stateful components contain the state object, event handling, and user actions.
+Functional components are stateless and use hooks instead.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+    componentWillMount gets called during the birth phase before render. componentWillUpdate gets called right before render but before state change.

 3. Define stateful logic.

+    logic that handles state and state change in the component

 4. What are the three step of creating a successful test?
 What is done in each phase?

+    Arrange: setup the test by creating a variable to target

+    Act: execute the test by calling the target

+    Assert: hceck that the returned result is what is expected